Polistes canadensis: Colony cycle

-A single female queen with, on average, 9.1 foundresses, usually initiates the construction of new combs and cells to form nests.
+On average, a single female queen with 9.1 foundresses usually initiates the construction of new combs and cells to form nests.
 The more foundresses in a colony, the more combs produced.
 The preemergence period of comb development lasts from initiation of the first comb until the first adult offspring emerges, when the postemergence period begins.
 On average, combs grow for 15.4 days and achieve a size of 30.8 cells.
-Although comb enlargement tends to stop when the oldest brood in that comb had pupated, in many cases the brood is still in the egg stage, so the stage of brood development in the comb does not seem to provide the cue that causes the queen to cease comb development.
+Although comb enlargement tends to stop when the oldest brood in that comb had pupated, in many cases, the brood is still in the egg stage, so the stage of brood development in the comb does not seem to provide the cue that causes the queen to cease comb development.
 The egg to adult development period takes around 40 days, during which time the first helpers emerge in the nest.
 Unlike other species of Polistes, no more than one generation of broods is housed in a comb.
 Therefore, as older combs are abandoned, brood rearing moves into new combs, with most colonies having about 38 combs.
 This multiple comb-building tactic is thought to be a defense mechanism against brood loss to moth infestations.
 Broods are reared year round and two or three generations of offspring are reared during the colony cycle of several months.
 Polistes canadensis is an asynchronous species, meaning that there appears to be no relationship between the time of the year and the colony’s development.
 Colonies are observed to be founded or abandoned at any time of the year, but the mean duration of the brood development stages differ between cold-dry and warm-rainy seasons.

 Behavior

 Dominance hierarchy

 One female queen exercises absolute dominance over all other females.
 The queen can only effectively control her subordinates if they are within her physical reach.
 She often suppresses the aggressive behavior of her nestmates through lateral abdominal vibrations and stroking.
 In contrast to the aggressive actions of the queen, the unmated females are unaggressive and often workers, even if they possess developed ovaries.
 Even the non-queen female with the most developed ovaries—the queen’s greatest potential challenger—will await the despotic queen’s demise without being aggressive.
-Because the interactions between non-queens are rarely aggressive, if there is a queen, no other hierarchy amongst the subordinates will be seen.
-Only when no queen reigns does the frequency of aggressive interactions amongst the foundresses becomes significant; the level of aggressiveness and position within the nest often mirrors the reproductive state of the wasp.
+Because non-queens' interactions are rarely aggressive, if there is a queen, no other hierarchy amongst the subordinates will be seen.
+Only when no queen reigns does the frequency of aggressive interactions amongst the foundresses become significant; the level of aggressiveness and position within the nest often mirrors the reproductive state of the wasp.
 As the despotic queen ages and her dominance wanes, the colony cycle will gradually end as the nest is abandoned and the younger females of the nest, with the most developed ovaries, form new colonies.